Vyacheslav Gladkov

-Vyacheslav Vladimirovich Gladkov (Вячеслав Владимирович Гладков; born 15 January 1969) is a Russian statesman and politician.
-He became the governor of the Belgorod Region on 27 September 2021, after serving as its acting governor since 18 November 2020.
-He is a member of the United Russia party.
+Vyacheslav Vladimirovich Gladkov (Вячеслав Владимирович Гладков; born 15 January 1969) is a Russian politician serving as the governor of Belgorod Oblast since 27 September 2021.
+He served as the acting governor from 18 November 2020 before his election.
+He is a member of the ruling United Russia party.

-He was the Deputy Governor of Sevastopol from 28 July 2016 to 16 April 2018, and was the Deputy Prime Minister of the Stavropol Krai - Chief of Staff of the Government of the Stavropol Krai from 13 June 2018 to 18 November 2020.
+He served as Deputy Governor of Sevastopol from 28 July 2016 to 16 April 2018 and as Deputy Prime Minister of Stavropol Krai from 13 June 2018 to 18 November 2020.

-Biography
+Early life and education

-Vyacheslav Gladkov was born on 15 January 1969 in the village of Kuchki, Penza Oblast, Russia.
+Gladkov was born on 15 January 1969 in the village of Kuchki, Penza Oblast, Russian SFSR, Soviet Union.

-Education

 In 1996, he graduated from Saint Petersburg State University of Economics and Finance with a degree in economics.
 He later received additional education, graduating from Penza State University with a degree in municipal administration.
-In 2012, he completed a master's degree in RANChIGS with a degree in "Master of Management".
+In 2012, he completed a Master of Management degree at the Russian Presidential Academy of National Economy and Public Administration.

 He is a candidate of Economic Sciences.
-In 2012, at the Grozny State Oil Technical University, named after Academician MD Millionshchikov, Gladkov defended his dissertation on "Formation and development of regional agricultural cooperative markets (based on materials from the Penza Oblast)."
+In 2012, Gladkov defended a thesis entitled "Formation and development of regional agricultural cooperative markets (based on materials from the Penza Oblast)" at the Grozny State Oil Technical University.

 He is a graduate of the third stream of the Program for training the personnel management reserve of the civil service, the so-called "school of governors".

+Career

 Work in Penza Oblast

 Gladokov began his career in 1997, at OAO Penza Construction Department.
 Initially as a contract and claims economist, but in the same year he was appointed head of the financial group of centralized accounting.

 In 2000, he transferred to the civil service and for the next 16 years worked in the administration of the city of Zarechny, Penza Oblast.
 He first worked as a deputy head, and then as head of the economic department for economics and development of market relations.
 From 2002 to 2005, he was the Deputy Head of the Zarechny Administration for Economics and Entrepreneurship Development, and in 2009, he was the First Deputy Head of the Administration.

 On 30 October 2008, he joined the United Russia party.
 In the same year, at the competition of municipalities, held by the Ministry of Regional Development, he became one of the winners in the nomination "Best Municipal Employee".

 From 24 April 2009 to 23 September 2016, Gladkov was the mayor of Zarechny.
 In the fall of 2015, it became known about the preparation of a draft decree of the President of the Russian Federation to remove from 1 January 2016 the status of a closed administrative-territorial entity from six cities, including the "city of nuclear scientists" in Zarechny.
 Gladkov then stated that "this is categorically impossible to do," and eventually managed to lobby for the preservation of the status of ZATO with all its benefits.